insapathogenomics/CENTAUR/README.md

 #### Output
 - TSV file with information about the prevalence of each cg/wgMLST loci in the dataset, their allelic diversity and distribution across clusters identified at level X
+- Graphical representation of loci presence/absence throughout a species tree

-You can find more details about the usage of this tool in [PanTree's page](https://github.com/vmixao/CENTAUR/blob/main/PanTree/README.md).
+You can find more details about the usage of this tool in [PanTree's page](https://github.com/insapathogenomics/CENTAUR/blob/main/PanTree/README.md).

 ## _EvalTree_
 _EvalTree.py_ was designed to automate a [previously developed methodology](https://github.com/insapathogenomics/WGS_cluster_congruence) for evaluation of congruence between two clustering analysis ([Mixão et al. 2025](https://www.nature.com/articles/s41467-025-59246-8)).